Eye (song): Song history

 In the aftermath of the quadruple-platinum Mellon Collie and the Infinite Sadness, Smashing Pumpkins’ lead singer Billy Corgan’s music publisher suggested he collaborate with basketball superstar and rapper Shaquille O'Neal, who had begun work on You Can't Stop the Reign.
 Corgan began work on a programmed backing track loosely inspired by Dr. Dre, but the collaboration fell through.
-Meanwhile, Lynch and Nine Inch Nails mastermind Trent Reznor were assembling the soundtrack to Lynch's new film, Lost Highway.
+Meanwhile, Lynch and Nine Inch Nails' Trent Reznor were assembling the soundtrack to Lynch's new film, Lost Highway.
 Lynch, who later would call Corgan a "magical musician", rejected Corgan's submission, "Tear", which would eventually be included on Adore.
 Corgan quickly finished off "Eye" and Lynch loved it, using it in a nightclub scene in the film.

 An acoustic version of the song was performed in 1997 at the Bridge School Benefit concert.
 The performance featured Twiggy Ramirez and Marilyn Manson.

 So far, "Eye" has been performed live by the band on their 1997, 2008, 2010, 2013, and 2016 tours, opting for a guitar-driven sound with live drums (by Matt Walker, Jimmy Chamberlin, and Mike Byrne, respectively) in lieu of a drum machine.
 It has also been played in their 2018 and 2019 tour with Jimmy Chamberlin.